 Games playable on Mac and Windows are listed below, by grade.
 Any of the links for games playable on the web can be copied and pasted into your Google Classroom assignments to give your students immediate access.
 For students who do not have home Internet access, the Fish Lake demo and Spirit Lake demo games can be downloaded on the device and played offline.
 The full Spirit Lake and Fish Lake games require an Internet connection to login but students can continue playing if the Internet drops.
 They can even close their laptop at school, open it at home and keep playing all weekend.
-There are currently 13 games available for Windows and Mac, with three more to be completed in Summer, 2022.
+There are currently 14 games available for Windows and Mac.
 Looking for iPad games, NOT Mac computers?
 Go here.

 MAKING CAMP SERIES FOR GRADES 3-5 – Play on the Web